Easy Pumpkin Chocolate Chip Bread (High Protein!)

 Sliced bread interior with lots of chocolate chips.

-• This recipe has only been tested with PEScience whey-casein blend vanilla protein powder.
-Other protein powders may result in a different taste and texture, as they all bake a little differently.
+This recipe has only been tested with PEScience Vanilla Protein Powder which is a whey-casein blend.
+Other protein powders will more than likely result in a different taste and texture, as they all bake and taste a little differently.

 If you make this recipe, please leave a rating and/or comment!
 Tag me on Instagram @ohsnapmacros, I love hearing from you!